ni/NI-ELVIS-III-C-Examples/docs/NI_ELVIS_III_Shipping_Personality_Reference.md

 The Channel Name is a combination of the bank designation and its numeric enumeration or range enumeration.
 An underscore (_) separates the channels bank designation and its enumeration.
 The enumeration is omitted if only one channel of that type is available on the bank.

-Example: A_7:0 indicates that the register corresponds to channels 0 to 7 onBank A.
+Example: A_7:0 indicates that the register corresponds to channels 0 to 7 on Bank A.

 ### Property Names